-Some family members or neighbours may need extra help during bad weather.
-Have their phone numbers to hand, and offer to help with grocery shopping or other essential tasks.
+Identify family or neighbours who may need an extra helping hand if severe weather strikes.
+Have their 'phone numbers to hand, and offer to help with grocery shopping or other essential tasks.

-If you feel alone during a patch of bad weather, equip yourself with a few useful contact numbers; a neighbour who can help, the local minister, or your local community council.
+Equally if you think you may feel isolated or alone during a patch of bad weather, equip yourself with a few useful local contact numbers - a neighbour who can help, the local minister or your local community council.